 Lou gave us a quick tour of the property.
 She started with her greenhouse, chock full of veggies and clearly a source of great pride.
 She walked us back to the day campground on the property – a clearing with a firepit and outhouses and plenty of cleared trails that stretch off in every direction.
 Lou, a fellow runner, told me that on her daily runs she enjoys plotting new routes along their several kilometres of paths.

 Bob and Lou have plenty of dreams for their space – Bob wants to set up a concession and Lou has an old horse wagon she wants to restore for the front gates – but most of all their goal is to spread the word about their main crop: delicious, non-certified organic Saskatoons.
 “If you didn’t grow up on the Prairies, you don’t know about Saskatoons,” Bob told me.
 “But more people should know about them.
 They’re sweet and delicious and good for you.”

 When we headed out to pick, Bob told us the first couple of rows were “kind of picked over”, but we didn’t see evidence of that.
-Saskatoon season is in its prime as of today’s visit (July 26, 2018) and the trees are literally dripping with gorgeous fruit.
+Saskatoon season is typically in its prime sometime in July when the trees are literally dripping with gorgeous fruit.
 I asked how long the season will last.
 Bob replied “It’s farming.
 It depends on the weather.
 Hot and dry will shorten our season.
 Wet and cool will keep us going a little longer.”